Pella: Ancient Macedonian in Pella curse tablet

+The discovery of the Pella curse tablet in 1986, found in Pella, has a text written in a distinct Doric Greek idiom. Ιt contains a curse (Greek: κατάδεσμος, katadesmos) inscribed on a lead scroll, dated to c.
+375–350 BC.
+It was published in the Hellenic Dialectology Journal in 1993 and is one of four texts found that might represent a local dialectal form of ancient Greek in Macedonia, all identifiable as Doric.
+These confirm that a Doric Greek dialect was spoken in Macedonia, as was expected from the West Greek forms of names found in Macedonia.
+As a result, the curse tablet has been put forward as a strong argument that Ancient Macedonian was a dialect of North-Western Greek, part of the Doric dialects.
+The Pella curse tablet exhibits some of the typical Northwest Greek features, as well as a cluster of unique Doric features that do not appear in other subdialects of this family (e.g. Epirote, Locrian).
+It represents the same or a very similar vernacular dialect that is also attested in the other Doric inscriptions from Macedonia.
+This indicates that a Doric Greek dialect was not imported, but proper to Macedon.
+As a result, the Pella curse tablet has been forwarded as an argument that Ancient Macedonian was a variety of Northwest Greek, and one of the Doric dialects.

 Archaeology

+Excavations there by the Greek Archaeological Service begun in 1957 revealed large, well-built houses with colonnaded courts and rooms with mosaic floors portraying such scenes as a lion hunt and Dionysus riding a panther.

 The site was explored by 19th-century voyagers including Holand, François Pouqueville, Félix de Beaujour, Cousinéry, Delacoulonche, Hahn, Gustave Glotz and Struck, based on the descriptions provided by Titus Livius.
 The first excavation was begun by G. Oikonomos in 1914–15.
 The modern systematic exploration of the site began in 1953 and work has continued since then uncovering significant parts of the extensive city.

 In February 2006, a farmer accidentally uncovered the largest tomb ever found in Greece.
 The names of the noble ancient Macedonian family are still on inscriptions and painted sculptures and walls have survived.
 The tomb dates to the 2nd or 3rd century BC.

 Overall, archaeologists have uncovered 1,000 tombs at Pella since 2000, but these only represent an estimated 5% of those at the site.
 In 2009 43 graves containing rich and elaborate grave goods were found and in 2010 37 tombs dating from 650 to 280 BC were discovered containing rich ancient Macedonian artifacts ranging from ceramics to precious metals.
 One of the tombs was the final resting place of a warrior from the 6th century BC with a bronze helmet with a gold mouthplate, weapons and jewellery.

 Since 2011, much of the Palace of Pella has been excavated and from 2017 parts of it have been restored.
-It is expected to open to the public in 2024.
+It was opened to the public in December, 2025.

 Many artefacts are displayed in the Archaeological Museum of Pella.